 A number of designs have been proposed for those remaining counties, some county divisions, islands and two regions, which have yet to register a flag.
-Traditional designs that have been associated with their respective counties as arms or similar devices, could be easily deployed as county flags on the basis of their traditional local usage, see the paragraphs on “TYPES OF FLAGS” at the HOME page.
+Traditional designs that have been associated with their respective counties as arms or similar devices, could be easily deployed as county flags on the basis of their traditional local usage, see the paragraphs on “TYPES OF FLAGS” at the ABOUT page.
 A range of novel designs have been created for other counties which have a less clear cut symbolic history, albeit that they may be linked to a certain emblem.
-Hampshire for example has long been represented by a crown and rose in combination but without a fixed depiction or colour scheme; a range of ideas incorporating the theme of rose and crown have thus been proposed for the county.
+Hampshire, for example, has long been represented by a crown and rose in combination but until 1992, without any fixed depiction or colour scheme; a range of ideas incorporating the theme of rose and crown have thus been proposed for the county.
 For such counties the adoption of a flag will likely require a competition or similar selection process, where these featured proposals may be given due consideration.
 A guide which includes advice on establishing and running a flag competition, (pages 6,7 and 8) is provided by the Flag Institute.

 Some proposed Scottish county flags.